 - To provide a successful and fun experience for the adolescents and dogs.

 - To increase the adoptability of selected adult dogs through basic obedience training and improved social skills.

-Student trainers are adolescents from residential centers for treatment of substance abuse, behavioral or alienation problems.
+Student trainers are adolescents from residential centers for treatment of substance or physical abuse, behavioral and/or alienation problems.
 They are selected by the staff of their agency and are transported to the class site for the classes.
 The student trainer commits to one four-week course, meeting two times per week.

 Classes are held in the Spring and Fall and are lead by our volunteer trainers.
-Up to four agencies may furnish student trainers to work with one group of dogs.
-They train on different days.
-The dogs get 8 hours of training each week in their classes, plus additional socialization by attending adoption events around the area.
+Up to four agencies provide student trainers to work with one group of dogs, training on different days.
+The dogs get 8 hours of training each week in their classes, plus additional socialization by attending adoption events around the area with our volunteers.